JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7904 days**.

-And here is a just a random fact -  **By partially filling saucers with vinegar and distributing the saucers around a room, you can eliminate odors**.
+And here is a just a random fact -  **Cows drink anywhere from 25-50 gallons of water each day**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)